Ankush-Patil99/legal-RAG-eurlex/README.md

 ## 📊 Evaluation Results

-Note: These results correspond to an early validation run on a reduced EUR-Lex subset.
+Note: These results correspond to an early validation run on a reduced EUR-Lex subset.These metrics are based on a toy evaluation set and are not statistically significant.

 ### Retrieval Performance (Current Run)